jas-atwal/catweb/README.md

 ## Run

-Now that the image has been pushed to our private registry, has been signed, scanned, and promoted through to our production namespace, let's run the web application within a container on `Kubernetes` via **Docker Unviversal Control Plane** `UCP`.
+Now that the image has been pushed to our private registry, has been signed, scanned, and promoted through to our production namespace, let's run the web application within a container on `Kubernetes` via **Docker Universal Control Plane** `UCP`.

 > We can run the container using a `Kubernetes yaml` file or alternatively via the `command line`.
 We will use the latter!